vivax3794/natrix/docs/src/debugging.md

 ## Logging

 And ofc a debugging section wont be complete without print-debugging.
 The default features, specifically `console_log`, setup the [`log`](https://crates.io/crates/log) crate to log to the browser console automatically. you might have already seen some of its output if you open the console in a dev build.
-You can natrually use the `log` crate yourself to log various information for debugging purposes.
+You can naturally use the `log` crate yourself to log various information for debugging purposes.

 > [!IMPORTANT]
-> The defualt project template sets the log level for dev builds to `info`, you can change this in your `Cargo.toml`
+> The default project template sets the log level for dev builds to `info`, you can change this in your `Cargo.toml`